 It feels good – and you can make a difference in someone’s life.
 Your old stuff may even get you a tax credit.

-Furniture Bank would happily accept your gently-used furniture to pass on to a family currently experiencing furniture poverty.
+Furniture Bank Toronto would happily accept your gently-used furniture to pass on to a family currently experiencing furniture poverty.
+Our furniture removal service is an easy way to give back to the community and help support families in need in the Greater Toronto Area.
 Click here to see what items we accept.

 Here’s a list of charities and not-for-profits where you can donate other items, including clothing, books, sports equipment, office supplies, electronics and more.

 Option 2: Hire a removal service.

 There are many companies, like 1-800-GOT-JUNK? that will gladly come pick up your old stuff and take it off your hands for a fee.

 Unlike these other companies, our furniture removal services help families in need across the Toronto area.
 Click here to learn more about our furniture removal social enterprise and how our fees are structured.

 Option 3: Consider having an estate sale.

 An estate sale is the process of selling all or most of the contents of a home.
 Typically, these sales occur after a death, but can also be an efficient way to downsize before a move.